 Baby walkers can also be a severe hazard to your little one.
 According to Healthychildren.org, putting a baby in a walker is no benefit.
 In fact, many walker injuries happen while the baby is being supervised.
 Walkers accelerate your child’s movement, which can increase the injury risk.

 Baby slings may cause death because of their shape.
-It can keep your baby in curled up in a “C” shape, which can cause breathing difficulties.
+It can keep your baby curled up in a “C” shape, which can cause breathing difficulties.
 Children born prematurely, with a low birth weight, or with breathing problems are at a significantly higher risk of suffocating in a baby sling.

 You can use a baby sling, but you must take measures to ensure your baby’s safety.
 As with any other product, always follow instructions.
 Follow the weight requirements for the baby’s sling.
 Make sure that your baby’s breathing is not obstructed.
 Ensure their face is not covered by either the sling or your body.
-If you are breastfeeding your baby while in the baby sling, change their position after feeding to ensure their head is facing up and clear of the sling and your body.
-Ensure your baby’s knees are bent, rather than their waist while e inside the sling.
+If breastfeeding your baby while in the baby sling, change their position after feeding to ensure their head is facing up and clear of the sling and your body.
+Ensure your baby’s knees are bent, rather than their waist, while inside the sling.
 This allows them to be set securely inside.
 Always check your baby frequently while they are in the sling.

 To reduce the risk of these dangers, it is recommended that parents follow safe sleep guidelines for infants.
-This includes placing babies on their back to sleep on a firm, flat surface with no loose bedding, pillows, or soft toys in the sleep area.
+This includes placing babies on their backs to sleep on a firm, flat surface with no loose bedding, pillows, or soft toys in the sleeping area.
 The American Academy of Pediatrics recommends that infants sleep in a separate crib or bassinet in the same room as their parents for at least the first six months of life.

 In 2018, the CPSC issued a new safety standard for window coverings to require that all stock products sold in the United States or manufactured domestically after December 15, 2018, must be cordless or have short, inaccessible cords.
 This new standard aims to prevent the tragic accidents that have resulted from children becoming entangled in window blind cords.
 This is great but many of us have blinds that are older than that.
 And the new standard does not eliminate all of the risk, nor does the new standard in 2022.